of the state's size, valuable natural resources (oil, for instance),

-Houston Railroad Museum
+Houston Railroad Museum (Closed For Relocation)

 The Houston Railroad Museum is located at 7390 Mesa Road in Houston and is operated by the Gulf Coast Chapter of the NRHS.
 They are home to a nice collection of rolling stock and three early, first-generation diesel switchers of Baldwin and Alco heritage.
 The facility also houses displays and artifacts.

 This museum, located in Plano, looks to tell the history of the interurban/streetcar service which once operated in the area and known as the Texas Electric Railway, formed in 1916 through the merger of predecessor carriers.
 It was very large for an interurban with three branches radiating away from Dallas.
 The museum features numerous displays and a preserved interurban car.

 The only operating vintage trolley service in the state, the